eyedeekay/firefox.profile.i2p/DETAILS.md

 ## Differences from Tor Browser Bundle

+When using Vanilla firefox, many of Tor Browser's fingerprinting mitigations will have partial functionality.
+Screen-size fingerprinting, for instance.
+If you need to protect against this kind of fingerprinting, then you should modify a Tor Browser Bundle to use i2p.

+## Use of Tor Browser Bundle

+The testing version of the Windows installer integrates with the Tor Browser Bundle if it's presently installed on the computer.
+If not, it defaults to using Firefox with the modified profile instead.
+This enables more complete protection than regular Firefox.

-This doesn't, and for now, it can't, protect against fingerprinting by Screen Size.
-If you need to protect against this kind of fingerprinting, then you should manually modify a Tor Browser Bundle to use i2p.
-Eventually this installer will more thoroughly integrate with an existing Tor Browser installation, but it will *never touch files belonging to a user's installed* *Tor Browser except to copy them completely where absolutely necessary.* The whole point is to separate contextual identities.
+However, it will *never touch files belonging to a user's installed Tor Browser* *except to copy them completely, and only where absolutely necessary.* The whole point is to separate contextual identities.

 ## Relentless self-criticism